 - v.
-Filing a lien or lawsuit If a Homeowner's account becomes one year or more in arrears, the Board, at its discretion, will direct its attorney to either file a lien against the property and/or file a lawsuit against the Homeowner. - Collections Received any monies received from the Homeowner will be applied to the oldest assessments first, unless stipulated otherwise by a binding settlement agreement.
+Filing a lien or lawsuit If a Homeowner's account becomes one year or more in arrears, the Board, at its discretion, will direct its attorney to either file a lien against the property and/or file a lawsuit against the Homeowner. - vi.
+Repeating non-payment - Notwithstanding subsections (i) to (iii), above, if - (1) Payment for the current year's annual dues has not been received by March 31; and - (2) The Homeowner also has an indebtedness to the BPRA that has been referred to the BPRA's attorney; and - (3) The Homeowner is not participating in a payment plan approved by the BPRA (or is not up-to-date on payments under such a plan;